fversnel/UnityExecutionOrder/README.md

         }
     }

-`BehaviourC` depends on `BehaviourB` which depends on `BehaviourA`, because they depend on each others state.
+`BehaviourC` depends on `BehaviourB` which depends on `BehaviourA`, because they depend on each other's state.
 So, `BehaviourC` cannot be initialized in a proper way using `Awake` and `Start` because `BehaviourB` might not have been initialized when `BehaviourC.Start()` is called.

 ## The solution

-This library solves the problem of components depending on each other by introducing a dependency-based initialization mechanism.
-Its usage is very simple:
+This library solves that problem by introducing a dependency-based initialization mechanism.
+Its usage is simple:

 Let your components implement the `IInitializable` interface, like this: